DuckBlockchain/UIswap/README.md

 # UIswap

 UIswap is a modern decentralized exchange (DEX) interface for swapping tokens on Ethereum and other EVM-compatible blockchains.
-Built with Next.js and RainbowKit, UIswap provides a clean, intuitive user interface for token swapping, liquidity pool management, and portfolio tracking.
+Built with Next.js and RainbowKit, UIswap provides a clean, intuitive user interface for token swapping.

 ## Features